Mountain's Edge, Nevada

 Mountain's Edge is a planned community in the unincorporated town of Enterprise in Clark County, Nevada.
 It is a neighborhood within the southwest part of the Las Vegas Valley.

 History

 Focus Property Group started the construction of Mountain's Edge in February, 2004.
 The development plans included 14,500 homes and more than 22 neighborhoods with stores, office space, and shopping centers.
+Beginning in 2007, Mountain's Edge was the top selling master planned community in the United States for two consecutive years.